 Offered by Dr. Ronald Schuster

-Dr. Ronald Schuster is part of an exclusive network of plastic surgeons offering the Ideal Implant®, a new type of breast implant that combines the desirable features of saline and silicone gel implants.
+Dr. Ronald Schuster is part of an exclusive network of plastic surgeons offering the Ideal Implant®, a new type of breast implant in Baltimore that combines the desirable features of saline and silicone gel implants.
 It is designed to perform and feel like a silicone gel implant but with the safety and simplicity of a saline implant.
-The allure of the FDA-approved Ideal Implant® is spreading quickly as more women realize the incredible benefits in implant appearance, safety and performance.
+The allure of the FDA-approved Ideal Implant® is spreading quickly as more women realize the incredible benefits in implant appearance, safety and performance.*

 Intelligently Designed for a Natural Look and Feel